What to Expect

 Am I going to hurt myself?

-With treadmills, bikes, kettle bells, TRX and other equipment to experiment on, our expert coaches will guide and ensure you are using everything properly.
+With treadmills, bikes, kettle bells, TRX and other equipment to experiment on, our expert instructors will guide and ensure you are using everything properly.
 If you haven’t exercised in a while, there is no shame in pacing yourself during your first class.
 We want you to have a great experience, rather than cursing us as you exit.
-Lastly, please let our coaches know about any injuries or limitations.
+Lastly, please let our instructors know about any injuries or limitations.
 They will give you a modification, no problem!

 Do I have to be a runner?